We’re on a mission to make the video approval process a smooth ride for both video editors and reviewers.

 MarkUp.io helps users streamline their creative workflows through features like:

-- Video annotation for diverse file formats: create video MarkUps with files in an MP4, WMV, AVI, GIF, and MOV format.
+- Video annotation for MP4, WMV, AVI, GIF, and MOV file formats.

 - Video player: slow down, speed up, zoom, and loop the playback as needed.